 This section analyzes the level of Educational Attainment in St. Johns for persons aged 25 or older.
 Overall, St. Johns, the comparison communities, and the County all have decreasing percentages in the less than high school educational attainment category over time.
 Simultaneously, all geographies of study have increased percentages in college attendance categories.
-Table 4 shows that St. Johns has a lower percentage of high school graduates when compared to the other geographies.
-Additionally, they have the lowest college attendance percentage when compared to the other geographies.
-This indicates that high school graduates in St. Johns are not pursuing college education at the same rate as the other study areas.
+Table 4 shows that St. Johns has a higher percentage of high school graduates when compared to the other geographies.
+Additionally, they have the highest college attendance percentage when compared to the other geographies.
+This indicates that high school graduates in St. Johns are not pursuing college education a higher rate than the other study areas.